ofelix03/transformer/README.md

 # Transformer
-A simple associative (i.e. a key:value pair) data transformer which transforms the key's of an array data to some  other specified keys.
-It also supports casting of data values to a specified PHP data type.
+A simple associative (i.e. a key:value pair) data transformer which transforms the keys of an array data to some  other specified keys.
+It also supports casting of data values to a specified type (e.g integer, boolean, string, \DateTime e.t.c)

-## What problems this package tries to solve
+## What This Package Seeks To Achieve

-1. Streamlining the process of transforming data keys
+1. Streamlining the process of transforming data keys.
-2. Reducing cluttering of application controller with data normalization activities such as keys transformation
+2. Reducing cluttering of application controller  and business logic with data normalization activities such as transformation of data keys.
-3. Upholding the [DRY](http://www.wikipedia/dry_principle "DRY") principle by employing classes for different data set key transformation.
+3. Upholding the [DRY](http://www.wikipedia/dry_principle "DRY") principle by employing classes for different data keys transformation.